iamalwaysuncomfortable/iamalwaysuncomfortable.github.io/resume.md

 **Description:**

-Realmware Corporation was the maker of a C# based game engine called Visual3D that was used to make games & training simulations for private industry
+Realmware Corporation was the maker of a C# based game engine called Visual3D that was used to make games and training simulations for private industry

 Application developer assigned to the following projects over the course of employment